AlgoMaster Logo

 For 8-directional movement (including diagonals), add the four diagonal pairs: {-1,-1}, {-1,1}, {1,-1}, {1,1}.

-The Array class provides essential static operations:
+The Array class provides static operations:

-`Array.Sort()` with a range lets you sort a portion of an array:
+Array.Sort() with a range lets you sort a portion of an array:

-`Array.BinarySearch()` performs binary search on a sorted array:
+Array.BinarySearch() performs binary search on a sorted array:

 Array.Sort() uses IntroSort for primitive types (a hybrid of Quicksort, Heapsort, and Insertion Sort) which guarantees O(n log n) worst case.
-This is better than Java's dual-pivot Quicksort which has O(n^2) worst case for primitives.

 Strings